 We believe that policing and prisons do not make our communities safer.
 They only target the most vulnerable of our communities, particularly Black queer and trans people, and at alarming rates.
 The prison system is a system of slavery that financially benefits from the labor of incarcerated individuals who often face dangerous working conditions, get paid on average $0.17 to $0.59 per hour, and do not qualify for jobs after they are released from prison that they train for and work while in prison.

 We reject the notion that any person is “illegal” and therefore reject all systems operating on the guise of the criminalization of citizenship status.
 Detention centers are notorious for human rights violations such as sexual assault, slavery, kidnapping, and human trafficking.
-Presently, US detention centers have caged, abused, and lost thousands of immigrant children.
+Presently, US detention centers have caged, abused, and disappeared thousands of immigrants and refugees,

 We demand the immediate abolition of Immigration and Customs Enforcement (ICE).
 ICE was created in 2003 in response to fear-mongering tactics regarding 9/11.
 Since then, ICE has disproportionately attacked vulnerable migrant and immigrant communities, separating families, and abusing all family members caged in detention centers.
 We acknowledge sanctuary as a temporary safe space for emergency protection for undocumented individuals but seek the complete abolition of ICE.
 ICE currently has an annual budget of 7.6 million dollars — once it is abolished, those funds should be reallocated to creating services that could improve (and often save) the lives of immigrants.

 We demand that equitable opportunities are offered to Black LGBTQIA+ people in order to ensure that our personal, financial, and economic well-being are stable.